 Migration: the physical movement from one place to another, sometimes over long distances, singularly or in large groups usually due to hardships-- famine, persecution, war or economic necessity.
 And just as urgent, due to extreme weather.
 Rarely does one want to leave family, friends or homeland for the unknown and oftentimes perilous new beginnings.

 Nearly two centuries ago Chinese immigrants came to America drawn to the California Gold Rush.
 Gold Mountain was initially named for California and in particular San Francisco where the immigrants disembarked, bound for the gold fields.
 These immigrants labored under extraordinarily harsh conditions, faced terrible discrimination, and violence.
 From 1910 to 1940, the Angel Island Immigration Center of San Francisco served as the processing center for most Chinese immigrants.
 Some were detained for many years living under near barbaric conditions.

 In 1882, the U.S. government passed the Chinese Exclusion Act, one of the most egregious impediments to free immigration in U.S. history.
 This was replaced in 1943 by the Magnuson Act, which permitted Chinese nationals already living in the U.S. to become naturalized citizens.
 It was a political move due to China and America’s allegiance in WWII.
 Although a positive development, it was a strict quota of 105 new Chinese visa entries per year, a disproportionately low ratio compared to other ethnic groups.

 This restriction was finally lifted at the height of the civil rights movement with the Immigration and Nationality Act of 1965.
-The Act increased the visa quota to 170,000 per year based on immigrant skills and family relationships in the United States.
+The Act abolished quotas based on national origins and increased the visa quota to 170,000 per year based on immigrant skills and family relationships in the United States.
 In a resolution sponsored by Rep. Judy Chu (D-California), the first Asian American elected to Congress, the House of Representatives officially apologized for the Chinese Exclusion Act.
 This rare apology occurred only recently on June 18, 2012.

 Migration-- On Yellow Brick Road On Yellow Brick Road Belongings

 Installation of video and book artifact 5.5 x 11 inches Dried Tea, six suitcase

 Migration-- Helen Day Art Center mixed media on grid pages Migration--Helen Day Art Center